meesterdude/active_interface/README.md

 # active_interface

-ActiveInterface is a Ruby library for defining "active" OOP interfaces in ruby.
+ActiveInterface is a Ruby library for defining OOP interfaces in ruby

 ## Getting Started